ezhentan/projectsrepo/README.md

 history.txt is where the dictionary and the existing words are stored.

 The code that I did achieved these.
 For objective (a), my group members and I decided to create our dictionary in a json file, as we could use different data types.
-As shown in history.txt, the dictionary that we needed could be added to a larger dictionary, hence enabling ease of editions (i.e. {"dictionary": {"word": [[sentence], amount, date]}})
+As shown in history.txt, the dictionary that we needed could be added to a larger dictionary, hence enabling ease of editions (i.e. {"dictionary": {"word": [[sentence], amount, date]}}).